-DSLR stands for Digital Single Lens Reflex.
+DSLR – stands for Digital Single Lens Reflex.

-It means the camera shows you exactly what the lens is seeing through the viewfinder by using a mirror, and not off set like many point and shoots which can cause heads and arms etc to get chopped off.
+It means the camera shows you exactly what the lens is seeing through the viewfinder by using a mirror.
+And not off set like many point and shoots which can cause heads and arms etc to get chopped off.
 So what you see is what you get.
 Take a look at the Wiki definition for more technical information on the mirror system.

-You have a lot of options with a DSLR:
+There are a lot of options with a DSLR:

 - you can change lens

-- have an external flash
+- you can add an external flash